1jour1vin

 Wine rated (2014 guide) 15,5/20 (Good wine)

-The 2009 vintage is full-bodied and offers power and character on the palate, with a chalky style due to its tension on the finish.
-Can also be drunk without urgency.
+The 2009 vintage is full-bodied, offering power and character on the palate, with a mineral-driven finish that gives it a sense of tension.
+It can also be enjoyed without haste.

 About the estate:

 Originally from northern France, Bénédicte and Grégoire Hubau run Moulin Pey-Labrie in Canon-Fronsac and Haut-Lariveau in Fronsac.
-These two lovely estates are carefully tended, and the quality of their wines over the last few vintages has been impressive.
+These two lovely estates are managed with care, and the quality of their wines over the past few vintages has been impressive.

 Wine Spectator